- Unlimited entry

 Why has Zoos Victoria developed a mobile phone recycling program?

-The program provides people with the opportunity to join Zoos Victoria and the Jane Goodall Institute to conserve Africa’s primate species, simply by donating unused mobile phones.
-The program hopes to raise awareness of coltan mining crisis, whilst exposing the link between mobile phones and primate species in the Democratic Republic of Congo (DRC).
+The program provides people with the opportunity to join Zoos Victoria and the Gorilla Doctors to conserve Africa’s primate species, simply by donating unused mobile phones.
+The program aims to raise awareness of coltan mining crisis, while exposing the link between mobile phones and primate species in Rwanda, Uganda and the Democratic Republic of Congo (DRC).

 What does the program hope to achieve?